Research Collaborator

 Rental stables, such as Giant City Stables in Illinois, are especially popular among inexperienced riders.
 Here, riders pay for a horse rental, rather than a riding lesson.
 Although most rental stables are appropriate for beginner riders (Pavia, 2005), there is no guarantee that riders will be taught basic riding skills.

 Although horseback riding carries risks, with injuries ranging from minor to severe, many incidents are preventable.
-To ensure a safer and more enjoyable experience, trail riders should know the basics of how to ride and operate a horse before embarking down the trail.
+To ensure a safer and more enjoyable experience, trail riders should know the basics of how to ride and operate a horse before embarking down the open trail.

 I began this project by talking with stakeholders to: